 Siblings sharing support

 Sometimes you don't have to shoulder the load alone.
-Many adult children get help from siblings in caring for Mom and Dad.
+Many adult children get help from siblings in caring for mom and dad.

 Roth offers this example: Mom is in a nursing home.
 Her Social Security covers 40 percent of the facility's costs, and you and your two brothers split the remainder, each paying 20 percent.
-Because more than half of her support comes from her three kids, she can be claimed as a dependent -- but by only one of you.
+Since more than half of her support comes from her three kids, she can be claimed as a dependent -- but by only one of you.
 That choice is left to you and your brothers.

-After you and your brothers agree that you can claim Mom as a dependent this tax year, file Form 2120, Multiple Support Declaration, with your tax return.
-This form indicates that while several siblings contributed to Mom's support, the others waive any tax-exemption claim.
+After you and your brothers agree that you can claim Mom as a dependent this tax year, file Form 2120, Multiple Support Declaration with your tax return.
+This form indicates that while several siblings contributed to mom's support, the others waive any tax-exemption claim.

-You also need to get signed statements from your brothers acknowledging they waived their tax claims.
-You don't have to send these documents with your Form 1040, but keep them in your records in case the IRS ever questions your exemption or medical deduction claims.
+You also need to get signed statements from your brothers acknowledging that they waived their tax claims.
+You don't have to send these documents with your 1040, but keep them in your records in case the IRS ever questions your exemption or medical deduction claims.